Saphall/Yelp-ETL/README.md

 * **Transform** : The Transformation process is done using the [transformation.py](./src/pipeline/transformation.py) script.
 * **Load** : The Load process is done using the [load.py](./src/pipeline/load.py) script.

-The [main.py](./src/pipeline/main.py) file helps to carry out this process according to our choice.
+The [main.py](./src/pipeline/main.py) file helps to carry out this process according to our choice. e.g.

 <img src = './docs/images/direct_etl.png' widht = '30%'>